APCO Australian Packaging Consumption and Recovery Data 2023-24

 • Target 1: 100% reusable, recyclable or compostable packaging.

-Result: The proportion of recyclable packaging increased from 84% to 86%.
+Result: The proportion of reusable, recyclable or compostiable stayed consistent at 86%.

 • Target 2: 70% of plastic packaging being recycled or composted.

-Result: The plastic recycling rate decreased from 20% to 19%.
+Result: The plastic recycling rate improved slightly from 19% to 20%.

 • Target 3: 50% of average post-consumer recycled content included in packaging.

-Result: The average recycled content increased from 40% to 44%.
+Result: The average recycled content stayed consistent at 44%.

 • Target 4: The phase-out of problematic and unnecessary single-use plastic packaging.